percit/tic_tac-toe/README.md

 - modern c++ features(STL, algorithm)

-- multithreading(for size <7 it's worse than without it, but only slightly)
+- multithreading(for size <7 it's worse than without it, but only slightly, it's just a cost of making new threads)

 - SOLID (in progress)

+- RAII

 # TODO: